chfoo/callfunc/README.md

 #### Windows

 vcpkg can be used to build libffi, but it doesn't support compiling from the latest git version.
-You will need to edit the CONTROL file yourself to the lastest git version.
+You will need to edit the CONTROL file yourself to the latest git version.
 (More info TBD.)

 If you are compiling to HashLink, note that the HashLink binary from the website is 32-bit, so you will need to build 32-bit versions of the libraries.

 For the CPP target, you may optionally use MinGW-w64 if you have trouble compiling.
-Under the "VARS" section, set `mingw` to `1`.
+In your `~/.hxcpp_config.xml` or `%HOMEPATH%/.hxcpp_config.xml`, under the "VARS" section, set `mingw` to `1`.

 #### MacOS